TakeTwiceDailey/TakeTwiceDailey.github.io/_posts/2020-01-01-thomas-rotation.md

 \boxed{\cos(\theta)=\frac{\gamma_x+\gamma_y}{1+\gamma_x\gamma_y}}\,.
 $$

 **Tip:** You should always check the limiting cases of your result to make sure it makes sense.
-First, we can take the limit $$\beta_2\ll 1$$.
+First, we can take the limit $$\beta_y\ll 1$$.
 This corresponds to the case of Equation $$(4)$$.
-You will find  that $$\cos(\theta)\approx 0$$ as we expect since $$\theta$$ should be $$0$$.
+You will find  that $$\cos(\theta)\approx 0$$ as we expect since our reference frame should not rotate if we have effectively done nothing.
 {: class="message tip" }

 What has happened here?
 We have indeed returned our system to rest, as we wanted, but our coordinate system has been rotated.
 This is by no means an intuitive result, and this very property of special relativity confused physicists long before special relativity was proposed.
 Thomas rotation is linked to other concepts in physics like Thomas precession and the gyromagnetic ratio.
-For a long time, physicists could not understand why quantum mechanics could not reproduce the correct gyromagnetic ratio, and it was only when quantum mechanics was updated to include relativity that the correct one was obtained.
+For a long time, physicists could not understand why quantum mechanics could not reproduce the correct gyromagnetic ratio, and it was only when quantum mechanics was updated to include special relativity that the correct one was obtained.

 This is not a general result for the Thomas rotation angle, as we have only considered the specific case of two orthogonal boosts.
-To keep this blog post short and accessible to a wider audience, I do not go into the general derivation, but I have written it up if you are interested here.
+To keep this blog post short and accessible to a wider audience, I do not go into the general derivation.
+Suffice to say, if you wanted to derive the general result you would have to solve the much more difficult problem:

+$$
+\Lambda(-\vec\beta_{12})\Lambda(\vec\beta_1)\Lambda(\vec\beta_2) = R(\vec\beta_1,\vec\beta_2)\,,
+$$

+and solve for the corresponding general Thomas rotation angle using the matrix $$R(\vec\beta_1,\vec\beta_2)$$.